abmenzel/medusa-plugin-sanity/README.md

 ## How to Install

 1\.
+Copy the schemas from data/schemas to your Sanity project.
+(You can add to these schemas to suit your needs.)

+2\.
 Run the following command to install the plugin on your Medusa backend:

 ```bash
 yarn add medusa-plugin-sanity
 ```

-2\.
+3\.
 Set the following environment variables in `.env`:

 ```bash
   SANITY_PROJECT_ID=<YOUR_SANITY_PROJECT_ID>